johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 package.
 Please ensure you perform the following steps:

 - In your packages, add an `assets` folder and all images you are referencing.
-- In package.json, the in the `files` section make sure you add '/assets' so its exported with the package.
+- In package.json, in the `files` section make sure you add '/assets' so its exported with the package.

 ?> **Note:** If you were to do: `"url('/images/myimage.svg')"` in your tailwind config (at package or site level), the site will default to looking for the assets in `sites/SITE-NAME/static` so it expects the image to be at `sites/SITE-NAME/static/images/myimage.png`.
-This is fine if the changes are within the site's tailwind, but it is recommended to work in packages.
-Thus the above method described in recommended process so that the packages releases all code and assets to render the components correctly.
+This is fine if the changes are within the site's tailwind, but if its in the package's tailwind it won't find the assets unless you manually copy the images to site live.
+Thus the process of adding assets to packages is the recommended way so that the packages release all code and assets to render the components correctly.

 Alternatively, you could use custom css for complex background styling as described in the previous help but again this is not recommended method.